sreelakshmithilakan/Global-Phone-Sales-and-Portfolio-Performance/README.md

 ---

-## Key Insights Generated
+## 📈 Key Insights Generated

 ### 1. Revenue vs Profitability Analysis

-The analysis demonstrates that sales volume alone is not always an accurate indicator of business performance.
+The analysis demonstrated that sales volume alone was not always an accurate indicator of business performance.
 While several leading smartphone manufacturers generated the highest levels of revenue, certain mid-tier brands, particularly Nokia, achieved significantly stronger profit margins.

 With gross margins exceeding 43.8%, these products contributed disproportionately to overall profitability relative to their sales volume, highlighting the importance of evaluating both revenue and margin performance.

 ### 2. Distribution Channel Dependency Risk

 Operator-level analysis revealed instances where specific device portfolios relied heavily on a limited number of telecom distribution partners.
 Concentration within networks such as Movistar and Entel may increase channel dependency and operational risk.

 These findings provide visibility into distribution patterns and support more balanced allocation strategies across operator networks.

 ### 3. Regional Margin Variations

 Country-level analysis identified notable differences in profitability across markets despite similar pricing structures.

 Understanding these regional margin variations can support localized pricing decisions, targeted promotional strategies, and more effective inventory allocation across geographic markets.

 ---

-## Tools & Technologies
+## 🛠️ Tools & Technologies

 * **Power BI Desktop** – Data modeling, DAX development, and dashboard design.
 * **Power Query** – Data transformation and preparation.